Lance Price

 Excavation:

 As one of my large hobbies, I am a fully licensed CDL class A driver.
 I play in the dirt with my wheeled excavators.
 A Gradall 4100XL weighing 51,000 lbs, and a Gradall 3100XL weighing 36,000 lbs.
 I also own an old county dump truck.
-I ised this hobby to install my own geothermal, open water sources, and get myself into all sorts of trouble.
-I am currently working on making the 3100XL into a remote controlled machine.
-Cause it would be fun!
+I used this hobby to create a resort out of my home, install my own geothermal, open water sources, and get myself into all sorts of trouble.

-Product Prototyping: Developing a custom, FDA-compliant mouthguard and the Ark Treadmill—projects born from the philosophy that if you can't find the help you need, you get to build something really cool yourself.
-Sometimes you have to do all your own stunts.
+Product Prototyping: Developing a custom, FDA-compliant mouthguard and the Ark Treadmill—projects born from the philosophy that if you can't find the help you need, then its on you to build something really cool yourself.

 The Daily Grind

-I apply the same engineering precision to my personal life as I do to a refinery.
-Whether I’m training for a full planche at 4:30 AM with my oldest or coaching 6-8U, 10-11U, and 12-14U youth hockey, I believe in optimization through discipline and the constant pursuit of moving the needle forward.
+Whether I’m training for a full planche at 4:30 AM with my oldest, developing production equipment for my startup companies, or coaching 6-8U, 10-11U, and 12-14U youth hockey, I believe in optimization through discipline and the constant pursuit of moving the needle forward.